-Since there is no God to offend and no God to give an account to, sin does not carry the force that it does with the Christian.
+Since there is no God to offend and no God to give an account to, sin does not carry the force that it does with Christians.

 The list of sins, according to the Bible, according to the pastor, and according to each Christian, is quite long.

-Every person has their own sin list and no list is the same.
+Every person has his or her own sin list, and no two lists are the same.

 And it gets shorter every day.